For Every Hug You’ve Yet to Give

 Heart Health: Prevention and Support

-CHI Franciscan is dedicated to your heart health.
+Virginia Mason Franciscan Health is dedicated to your heart health.
 From helping you prevent conditions before they start to offering you support and education after your treatment, we will be with you every step of the journey to live a healthy life.

 An estimated 80 percent of cardiac and stroke events can be prevented through action and education.
 You’re never too old — or too young — to take steps toward a healthier heart.

 Are you taking good care of you heart?

 Here you’ll find a variety of resources ranging from heart-friendly recipes to health tracking tools and more.